martdegraaf/martdegraaf.github.io/src/blog/content/posts/2026-new-year/index.md

 I earlier just checked content reguraly but from now on will organise blogs via Readly.
 RSS feeds mostly are available via /index.xml on most blogs.
 Some are available via /feed or /feed.rss.
 With Readly I can organise blogs into categories and read them when I want to.

+### Making the right tactical switch

+I am using a Dygma Defy keyboard for my daily work.
+It is a split keyboard that allows me to type more ergonomically.
+The keyboard has hot swappable switches.
+And i used the keyboard a year using linear switches.
+As of 2026 I have switched my right half to tactile switches.
+Let's see what half i am most comfortable with.

+Checkout this video about the switch choice: https://www.youtube.com/watch?v=noUj7uUyIk4

+> I was using Gateron G Pro 2.0 Yellow (linear) switches.
+I have just installed Kailh Silent Brown switches on the right half of my keyboard.

 ## All the pancakes in the world